What is an Ethnic Rhinoplasty?

 Movement following surgery

-You will need to rest during your recovery period following your ethnic rhinoplasty in Beverly Hills, but you must walk around for at least five minutes every other hour.
+You will need to rest during your recovery period following your ethnic rhinoplasty in Los Angeles, but you must walk around for at least five minutes every other hour.
 This discourages blood clot formation.
 Don’t bend over or perform any vigorous physical activity until this has been cleared by our surgeon.

 Follow up appointment